 (a) Purchaser is acquiring the Shares to be purchased by it under this Agreement for its own account, for investment purposes, and not with a view to, or for resale in connection with, any distribution of the Shares.

-(b) Purchaser understands that the transfer of the Shares to Purchaser has not been registered under the Securities Act of 1933, as amended (the "Securities Act"), or any federal or state law by reason of specific exemptions under the provisions thereof, the availability of which depend in part upon the bona fide nature of its investment intent and upon the accuracy of its representations made in this paragraph 4.]
+(b) Purchaser understands that the transfer of the Shares to Purchaser has not been registered under the Securities Act of 1933, as amended (the "Securities Act"), or any federal or state law by reason of specific exemptions under the provisions thereof, the availability of which depend in part upon the bona fide nature of its investment intent and upon the accuracy of its representations made in this paragraph 4.

 (c) Purchaser understands that Grizzly Roadrunner is relying upon the representations and agreements contained in this paragraph 4 for the purpose of determining whether this transaction meets the requirements for such exemptions.